 Macrobond formula functions give you flexibility and enhance your work in Excel.
 There are three main use cases:

 1. Importing values or metadata from a particular series to Excel.
+Values should be pout between quotation marks.
 For example, the following expression will retrieve the last value of the "uscpi" series:

-2. Parameters can be set to reference other cells, meaning that you can generate dynamic queries
+2. Parameters can be set to reference other cells, meaning that you can generate dynamic queries.
+Reference cells should be input without quotation marks.

 3. These formulas can be integrated into Excel formulas